 Income we receive from origination, structuring, closing, commitment and other upfront fees associated with investments in portfolio companies is treated as taxable income when received and accordingly, distributed to stockholders.
 For financial reporting purposes, such fees are recorded as unearned income and accreted/amortized over the life of the respective investment.
-For the three months ended March 31, 2010 and 2009, these fees totaled \$27,500 and zero, respectively.
+For the three and six months ended June 30, 2010, these fees totaled \$2,373,462 and \$2,400,962.
+For the three and six months ended June 30, 2009, there were no such fees.
 We anticipate earning additional upfront fees in the future and such fees may cause our taxable income to exceed our GAAP income, although the differences are expected to be temporary in nature.

 In order to satisfy the annual distribution requirement applicable to RICs, we have the ability to declare a large portion of a dividend in shares of our common stock instead of in cash.
-As long as a portion of such dividend is paid in cash (which portion can be as low as 10% for our taxable years ending on or before December 31, 2011) and certain requirements are met, the entire distribution would be treated as a dividend for U.S. federal income tax purposes.
+As long as a sufficient portion of such dividend is paid in cash (which portion can be as low as 10% for our taxable years ending on or before December 31, 2011) and certain requirements are met, the entire distribution would be treated as a taxable dividend for U.S. federal income tax purposes.